Skip to main content

 2. Technology Integration: Leveraging technology for education can bridge gaps, especially in remote areas.
 E-learning platforms and digital resources can supplement traditional teaching methods and improve overall learning outcomes.

-Government of Pakistan can take advantage of digital learning opportunities by providing access to internet and electricity in the remote areas.
+Government of Pakistan can take advantage of digital learning opportunities by providing access to the internet and electricity in the remote areas.

 3. Community Involvement: Engaging local communities is crucial for overcoming cultural barriers and promoting education.
 Empowering communities to value and actively participate in educational initiatives can foster a more inclusive and sustainable approach.

-Drawing rooms approach in policy making will never have any fruitful results until and unless local stakeholders including teachers, parents, students, and community members are involved at decision making levels.
+Drawing rooms approach in policy making will never have any fruitful results until and unless local stakeholders, including teachers, parents, students, and community members, are involved at decision-making levels.

 Conclusion: